-Most Bridges paper submissions have had incorrectly or sloppily formatted bibliographies in the final references section.
+About nine out of ten Bridges paper submissions have had incorrectly or sloppily formatted bibliographies in the final references section.
 This means that the reviewers for nearly all papers have to spend time explaining how to make it look better and consistent with other papers.
 So here are some tips to follow that will help:

-When citing references in the text of your paper, the corresponding number of your reference should appear in square brackets, e.g., [1].
+When citing references in the text of your paper, the corresponding number of your reference should appear in square brackets, e.g., [?].
 These should all be citations to numbered items in your bibliography.